YouX subscription

 Miguel Félix

-iBloom Managing Partner
+Managing Partner iBloom

-In the article What is User Experience (UX) and how it differs from Usability we talk about the concepts of UX and Usability.
-In this article, we will identify some dimensions that we must take into account to evaluate UX and Usability.
+In the article What is User eXperience (UX) and how it differs from Usability we talk about the concepts of UX and Usability.
+In this article we will identify some dimensions that we must take into account to evaluate UX and Usability.

 How to evaluate UX?

 The techniques to be used depend on the time horizon in which you want to work.
-The concept of user experience by Roto, V., Law, E. Vermeeren, A. & Hoonhout, J. (2011) adds a temporal component to the UX that will translate into the use of different evaluation methodologies.
+The concept of user experience by Roto, V., Law, E. Vermeeren, A. & Hoonhout, J. (2011) adds a temporal component to UX that will translate into the use of different evaluation methodologies.

-Evaluate the UX
+Evaluate UX

 Roto, V., Law, E., Vermeeren, A., and Hoonhout, J. (eds).
 2011.
 User Experience White Paper.

-How to assess Usability?
+How to evaluate Usability?

 • Effectiveness – we refer to the ability of users to complete tasks using the system as well as the quality of the result obtained.

-Due to the strong influence of context, it is very difficult to compare the usability of different systems, only subjective evaluations allow for inter-system comparison.
+Due to the strong influence of context, it is very difficult to compare the usability of different systems, only subjective evaluations allow inter-system comparison.

-• Attitudinal vs. behavioral
+• Attitudinal vs. Behavioral

 • Qualitative vs. Quantitative